lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

+# Part 2 - The Clean Architecture #

+# Components of a clean architecture

-# Layers and data flow
+## Layers and data flow

 A clean architecture is a layered architecture, which means that the various elements of your system are categorised and have a specific place where to be, according to the category you assigned them.
 A clean architecture is also a spherical architecture, with inner (lower) layers completely encompassed by outer (higher) ones, and the former ones being oblivious of the existence of the latter ones.